 This MUST contain at least the Keepalive option and MAY contain one or more Reachability options.
-The inclusion of the latter options is not necessary, however, as there are currenly no defined options that are useful in a Keepalive message.
+The inclusion of the latter options is not necessary, however, as there are currently no defi ned options that are useful in a Keepalive message.
 These options are provided only for future extensibility reasons.

-A valid message conforms to the format above, has a Receiver Context Tag that matches to context known by the receiver, is valid shim control message as defined in Section 12.2 of [18], and its shim context state is ESTABLISHED.
+A valid message conforms to the format above, has a Receiver Context Tag that matches to context known by the receiver, is valid shim control message as defined in Section 12.2 of the SHIM6 protocol description [I-D.ietf-shim6-proto], and its shim context state is ESTABLISHED.
 The receiver processes a valid message by inspecting its options, and executing any actions specified for such options.